enupal/docs/docs/stripe-payments/connect/overview.md

 # Overview

-[Stripe Connect](https://stripe.com/en-gb/connect) lets you facilitate payments on your software platform, build a marketplace, and pay out sellers or service providers globally
+[Stripe Connect](https://stripe.com/en-gb/connect) lets you facilitate payments on your Craft CMS site, build a marketplace, and pay out sellers or service providers globally

 - **Onboard vendors:** Onboard your vendors and verify their identity.
 - **Pay out vendors:** Split payments, transfer funds, and send money.